firebird631/siis/README.md

 * Basic Discord WebHook notifier (have to be redone)
 * 3 initials strategies (1 for bitcoin/ethereum, 1 for forex, 1 for majors altcoins)
 * WebHook of TradingView strategies with an example of a such strategy (uses of TamperMonkey with a JS script, watch the strategy trade last)
-* Social copy capacities (deprecated for now, was done initially on 1broker, some works have to be redone)
 * Manual per trade directives
     * Add many dynamic stop-loss (trigger level + stop price), useful to schedule how to follow the price
     * Many exits conditions to be implemented